-NAMI strongly supports the federal investment in biomedical research into brain disorders and genetics and initiatives focused on neural receptors, receptor subtypes, and modulators.
-NAMI congratulates Congress and President Bush for completing the doubling of NIH funding in FY 2003 and urges that this commitment to research be sustained in FY 2004 and beyond.
+NAMI strongly supports the federal investment in biomedical research into brain disorders and genetics and support for initiatives focused on neural receptors, receptor subtypes, and modulators.
+NAMI congratulates Congress and President Bush for completing the doubling of NIH in FY 2003 and urges that this commitment to research be sustained in FY2004 and beyond.
 NAMI also supports greater attention at NIMH on the most serious brain disorders—including schizophrenia, major depression and bipolar disorder—in its research portfolio.

 The Case for Increased Federal Investment in Mental Illness Research

 - Research is the ultimate source of hope for NAMI consumers and family members.
-Already, research has underscored the fact that severe mental illnesses are brain disorders and provided amazing treatment advances.
+Already, research has yielded tremendous advances, underscored the fact that severe mental illnesses are brain disorders, and provided amazing treatment advances.
 The results to date have fueled NAMI’s advocacy to end stigma and discrimination against people with severe mental illnesses.
-Perhaps more importantly, the results have made recovery a realistic possibility for individuals who suffer from these chronic, disabling, and not infrequently life-threatening diseases.
+And, perhaps more importantly, the results have made recovery a real possibility for individuals who suffer from these chronic, disabling, and not infrequently life-threatening diseases.

 - Further research is imperative if we are to prevent the next generation from suffering.
 Much has to be learned.
 The causes and mechanisms of diseases such as schizophrenia and bipolar disorder are mostly unknown.
 We do not yet have laboratory tests that can diagnose these illnesses.
 No genes have been indisputably identified.
 There are no side-effect free treatments.
-There is no primary preventive measure or cure on the horizon.
+And of course there is no primary preventive measure or cure on the horizon.

 - Treatment is imperfect; it does not work well for all individuals living with these brain diseases.
 There are no cures for severe mental illnesses, and existing treatments and services shown to be effective are all too often not available to the people who need and deserve them.
-While steady research-funding gains have been achieved, NAMI believes that severe mental illness research remains underfunded, given the tremendous scientific opportunities that exist and the severe burden that these diseases present to the public as well as to our families.
+While steady research-funding gains have been achieved, NAMI believes that severe mental illness research, from the most basic to services research, remains underfunded, given the tremendous scientific opportunities that exist and the severe burden that these diseases present to the public as well as to our families.

 - The public health burden associated with severe mental illness is enormous.
 A 1996 independent study by the World Bank and World Health Organization (DALY: Disability Adjusted Life Years) found that four of the top ten causes of disability worldwide are severe mental illnesses: major depression, bipolar disorder, schizophrenia, and obsessive-compulsive disorder.
 These brain disorders account for an estimated 20 percent of total disability resulting from all diseases and injuries.